 Today, Dudley and Sue meet with Mike Dietert, our Vice President and General Manager, almost every day to share ideas and make decisions.
 The mail order business continues to grow, thanks in a large part to the growth of the Internet (www.nbsmokehouse.com).
 We continue to expand and improve our processing plant across town in New Braunfels.
 In 2004, we doubled the production and meat smoking areas of the plant.
 2007 saw an expansion of our office, telemarketing, and shipping areas, and in 2008 we further expanded our production facility with the addition of a state of the art freezer and storage area.

-2008 brought big changes to our restaurant, as well.
+2008 brought changes to our restaurant, as well.
 In July, we closed the doors to The Smokehouse Restaurant and the land was sold.
-All is not lost, however!
-In October, we are launching a new deli and country store just around the corner from the restaurant’s former location.
-The new store will feature deli-service, our delicious soups, sandwiches, and local favorites, a drive-through window for the convenience of customers, and the large selection of gifts and smoked meat products that you’ve come to expect from the New Braunfels Smokehouse.
+In October of that year, we launched a new deli and country store just around the corner from the restaurant’s former location.
+The store features deli service, our delicious soups, sandwiches, and local favorites, a drive-through window for the convenience of customers, and a large selection of gifts and smoked meat products.

 Our family continues to work to keep your family supplied with the highest quality hickory smoked meats available.
 We look forward to continuing this tradition for many years to come.